-Marking the black history month in the UK, we highlight five successful examples of British black Muslims as a kind of inspiration to British Muslim youth.
+Marking Black History Month in the UK, we highlight five successful examples of British Black Muslims.
+All should especially be a great inspiration to British Muslim youth.

 1- Asma Elbadawi : a Basketball Coach, Player and Spoken Word Artist

 Born in Sudan and raised in Bradford, Asma El Badawi has established a name for herself as a basketball player, coach and spoken word artist across the world.

 She is a relentless force with a mission.
 El Badawi is well-known for speaking out about the ban on wearing head coverings imposed by FIBA (the international Basketball federation), performing poetry and facilitating workshops and basketball sessions with young girls worldwide from her native Sudan to Malaysia,